Thoughts of the day

 The Shoe judges OIF by the numbers.

-Calling out French national security pundits and diplomats, gloating over the Chicot report, on French complicity with Saddam's breach of the Gulf War.
+Calling out French national security pundits and diplomats, who gloated over the Chilcot report, on French complicity with Saddam's breach of the Gulf War.

 Iraq tag at the Institute for the Study of War blog.